zhangao0086/DKCamera/README.md

 Update for Xcode 6.4 with Swift 1.2
 ---
 ## Description
-New version!
-It's A Facebook style Image Picker Controller by Swift.
+A light weight & simple & easy camera for iOS by Swift.

 ## Requirements
 * iOS 7.1+